We are a network of organizations and individuals pursuing the vision of

 Grand River Food Forestry Founder, Permaculture Design Consultant / Teacher

 Community Capacity Builder.

-Through her commitment to increasing community awareness of sustainable ecological land practices, she has been recognized as one of Canada’s “Top 100 Black Women to Watch 2016”, City of Kitchener Environmental Leader 2019 and a Heart of the City National Park Delegate.
-Nicola has been mentored by top permaculturists from around the world and shares her knowledge internationally through educational talks, seminars, one-on-one mentoring, hands on practical workshops, consultations, board of director memberships and restorative landscape design.
+Through her passion and commitment to increasing community awareness of sustainable ecological land practices, Nicola has been recognized as one of Canada’s “Top 100 Black Women to Watch 2016”, City of Kitchener Environmental Leader 2019 and a Heart of the City National Park Delegate.
+She has been mentored by top permaculturists from around the world and shares her knowledge locally, nationally and internationally through educational talks, seminars, one-on-one mentoring, hands on practical workshops, consultations as well as board of director memberships.

 Doug McKlusky had a successful thirty-year career in education as well as becoming one of the first environmental science specialist with the WRDSB in the late 1970’s.
 He became involved with Edible Forest Heights in his current role as the vice-president of the board of directors of the Forest Heights Community Association.
 Doug is passionate about environmental development of the Waterloo Region.

 Susan Koswan is a decades-long, active environmentalist (key activist in the Ontario pesticide ban for the protection of bees & other wildlife) writer, event organizer and public speaker.
 As the main organizer of the Waterloo Dandelion Festival for 9 years, Susan has been an eco-trail blazer and mentor to many.

 Carol Maas was instrumental in the creation of The Grand River Food Forestry website.
 She has worked on environmental policy research and water engineering in past lives until retraining as a Spiritual Director in 2015.
 She lives in downtown Kitchener with her son and hubby.